yvelikova/axway-open-docs/content/en/docs/apigw_polref/fault_filters.md

 {
-"title": "Fault and error handling filters", "linkTitle": "Fault and error handling filters", "weight": 100,
+"title": "Fault and error handling filters", "linkTitle": "Fault and error handling filters", "weight": 79,
 "date": "2019-10-17",
-"description": "Use these filters to handle faults and errors."
+"description": "Handle faults and errors in your policies."
 }

 ## Generic error filter